alanskull09/alanskull09/README.md

 ### 💼 Experience

-#### 🏢 IT Intern – Office Depot
+#### 🏢 Developer Junior – Office Depot

+Worked on internal business systems, focusing mainly on backend services and frontend interfaces.
+Supported the development, testing, and improvement of both sides of the application to ensure stability and performance.

-- Automated and validated internal systems
+- Automated internal processes and system validations
+- Contributed to backend services, APIs, and data handling
-- Supported frontend and backend testing efforts
+- Improved frontend features and user flows
-- API testing and data validation
+- Performed API testing and database validation
-- Collaborated with developers to improve software quality
+- Collaborated closely with developers to detect bugs and prevent regressions
-- Assisted in identifying bugs and regression issues
+- Helped enhance overall software quality and reliability